kayliedehart/Evolution/2/README.txt

 The player.py class is designed to be run with the rest of the game program, and will need to be integrated first before running.

+For running our implementation of the Nimmt! game, run python main.py on the commandline.

 READING THE CODE:

 player.py and test_player.py are read top down for easiest understanding.
 When implementing the provided interface we made the assumption that we needed to remove the card from the players hand in discard_card() as it wasn’t specified.
 We also chose to throw an out of bounds exception if the program tries to call pick_stack with a list of stacks with length < 1.